 FPI’s Executive Director Jennifer Leonard notes that “spending time in law school using advanced technology tools in practice settings teaches developing lawyers how to blend technology and legal training.”

-When the Law School and Dean Ted Ruger founded FPI, they envisioned using technology to make legal counselling more efficient and accurate while freeing up lawyers’ time to participate in advanced legal problem-solving and client counselling.
+When the Law School and Dean Ted Ruger founded FPI, they envisioned using technology to make legal counseling more efficient and accurate while freeing up lawyers’ time to participate in advanced legal problem-solving and client counseling.

 The DIPTC takes on customers that have ripe and intriguing legal issues that present a challenge to students.
 A customer, for example, may need to focus a large portfolio of patents on inventions that will support an open market.